BayAreaMetro/transit-passenger-surveys/SOP.md

 	b.
 Means of getting schedule information (paper schedules, internet site, etc.)
 	c.
 Overall satisfaction with service

-A draft mock-up paper version of the Muni survey is available [here](https://mtcdrive.box.com/v/muni-draft-survey).
-The tablet "script" of the tablet computer-administered Napa VINE survey instrument is [here](https://mtcdrive.box.com/v/tablet-survey)
+Due to lower response rates and incompleteness of many surveys, MTC has migrated away from the use of paper survey instruments for transit passenger data collection.
+Instead, MTC has collected passenger data using two different methods.
+The first method, initially deployed in 2012, involved capturing passenger names and contact phone numbers, and then administering a follow-up computer-assisted telephone interview (CATI).
+The CATI survey efficiently tailors questions to match the travel patterns and demographic characteristics of each passenger.
+More recently, beginning in 2014, MTC has been utilizing the method advocated by the Federal Transit Administration for transit passenger surveys, that of an in-person interview peformed with a tablet computer.
+Similar to the CATI approach, the tablet computer aids interviewers in asking questions via a surveying "script," skipping questions that aren't relevant to individual passengers.
+To help people understand the types of questions asked by MTC, a draft mock-up paper version of the Muni survey (which has been translated into an in-person tablet computer "script") is available [here](https://mtcdrive.box.com/v/muni-draft-survey).
+The tablet "script" of the tablet computer-administered Napa VINE survey instrument is provided [here](https://mtcdrive.box.com/v/tablet-survey) to understand what is captured in the fully expanded tablet compute script.
+It is important to remember that the computer administration skips through the survey, so not every question is asked of all passengers.

 ## Survey Scheduling